Raja28/Wedo/README.md

 # 📋 WeDo - Team Task Management System

 WeDo is a collaborative task management web application designed to help teams assign, track, and manage tasks efficiently.
-Built with a modern tech stack, it supports secure authentication, task CRUD operations, real-time notifications, and intelligent dashboards.
+Built with a modern tech stack, it supports secure authentication, task CRUD operations, and intelligent dashboards.

 ---